openservicemesh/osm/docs/demos/first_steps.md

 With SMI policies we are going to:

-1. authorize access between pods (service accounts)
+1. authorize access between pods (using their service accounts)
 2. define access control and routing rules for granular traffic management

 ### Access Control